Skip to content

 Topics seeing reduced search activity this week.

-Still at 1 impression this week, down from 53 a fortnight ago.
-This is not normalisation, it is capture.
-AI Overviews answer this query completely and it is not recovering.
-A clean example of an informational query fully absorbed by AI.
+Still flat at 1 impression, down from 53 a fortnight ago.
+Fully captured by AI Overviews and not recovering.
+A clean example of an informational query absorbed by AI.

 AI Bot Crawl Leaders